6 Signs Your Subletter Is Going to Be a Problem

 - "I'll just Venmo you, it's easier."

-A written agreement isn't about distrust.
-It's about making sure both people share the same expectations about rent amount, due dates, utility contributions, guest policies, move-out condition, and notice periods.
+A written agreement ensures both people share the same expectations about rent amount, due dates, utility contributions, guest policies, move-out condition, and notice periods.
 When someone resists clarity, they're often preserving their ability to renegotiate later — on their terms.

 What to do: Frame the agreement as something that protects both of you.
-If you're not sure what to include, tools like Servanda can help roommates create written agreements that cover the specifics most people forget — from who pays the internet bill to what happens if the subletter wants to leave early.
-The point isn't to lawyer up; it's to make the invisible visible before anyone moves in.
+Tools like Servanda can help roommates create written agreements that cover the specifics most people forget — from who pays the internet bill to what happens if the subletter wants to leave early.

 3. They Negotiate Aggressively Before They've Even Seen the Place